THIRTY SIX YEARS OF SERVING OUR COMMUNITY

 Contact us & we’ll send you a Zelle QR code (no extra fees)

-Mail us a check or money order made out LVHCC or Las Vegas Hawaiian Civic Clu
+Mail us a check or money order made out LVHCC or Las Vegas Hawaiian Civic Club

 LVHCC has converted our Club Donor item to a “Maui Relief Allocation.”
 This allocation will enable LVHCC to provide donations to credible organizations focused on full support for folks on Maui and for support occurring here in Las Vegas by organizations working to assist the Maui relief effort.